Home » Schools & Education » Local Schools » Independent Secondary & P-12 Schools

 Schools Then and Now – 10 Ways Schools Have Changed

 Schools then and now – the face of schools and education in Australia is changing.
 Classrooms are changing.
-Learning is changing and it is not just about technology.
+Learning is changing and it is not just about technology (read our article here about the benefits and drawbacks of ChatGPT in schools).

 How is education and learning different now to ‘back in my day’?
 What is the difference between schools back then and now?